AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 ## Updates in December 2025

++++**Maintenance Updates week of December 14-20, 2025**

+### Maintenance Updates week of December 14-20, 2025

+#### Assignments

+**Team assignments are not saved**

+When a user assigns a team to a work item in Workfront, the team assignment is not saved, and the team is not notified of the work.

+#### Tasks

+**Inline edits to a task do not save**

+When a user makes inline changes to a task in the legacy task experience and saves, the changes are not saved.

+#### Timesheets

+**Timesheets not generated**

+Timesheets are not generated automatically as expected.
+This may occur even though timesheet profiles are accurate, and timesheets for other weeks are generated correctly.

++++

 +++**Maintenance Updates week of December 7-13, 2025**

 ### Maintenance Updates week of December 7-13, 2025